 Data is collected at the holding level and disaggregated by type of input.
-A more detailed approach, disaggregating input use by plot of land, which allows for a more meaningful understanding of agricultural productivity, is presented in Chapter Error!
-Reference source not found.
+A more detailed approach, disaggregating input use by plot of land, which allows for a more meaningful understanding of agricultural productivity, is presented in Chapter VIII.

 Alongside the section on seeds, this section serves to generate indicators on the quantity of inputs applied and input intensity.